noklam/learning_fastai/README.md

 # learning_fastai
-Custom script

-A change of the originally script provided by fast.ai in order to set up GCP VM instance.
+A change of the original script provided by fast.ai in order to set up GCP VM instance.